Hedgehog Fact Sheet

 Out in the day?

 Hedgehogs are nocturnal and only come out at night.
-Any hedgehog out during the day is probably in trouble and should be taken to a Wildlife Rescue Centre.
+Generally any hedgehog out during the day is probably in trouble and should be taken to a Wildlife Rescue Centre.
 Local vets may not have specific facilities to care for hedgehogs.
 Bring it to Tiggywinkles if you are in our area.
+However, please note that during the summer months female hedgehogs may come out in late afternoons to forage for nesting material and extra food for her young; she will be active and should appear bright and healthy.
+If you are not sure if a hedgehog needs rescuing please do call us on 01844 292292 and we will help assess the situation.

 Too small to hibernate hedgehogs/overwintering